Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

     from.dragAndDropOn(to);

-Currently, only the FirefoxDriver supports this, but you should also expect support for the InternetExplorerDriver too.
+Currently, only the `Firefox Driver`_ supports this, but you should also expect support for the `Internet Explorer Driver`_ too.

 Changing the user agent
 -----------------------

-This is easy with the FirefoxDriver:
+This is easy with the `Firefox Driver`_:

 .. code-block:: java